NAFTA - Chapter 11 - Investment

 $500 million CAD

 The Claimant submitted a Notice of Intent to Submit a Claim to Arbitration on November 7, 2012, which was later withdrawn and replaced with a second Notice of Intent on June 13, 2013.
 On September 12, 2013, Eli Lilly then filed a Notice of Arbitration against the Government of Canada under the dispute settlement provisions of NAFTA Chapter 11.
 Canada filed its Statement of Defence on June 30, 2014.
 Eli Lilly filed its Memorial on September 30, 2014; Canada filed its Counter-Memorial on January 27, 2015; Eli Lilly filed its Reply on September 12, 2015 and Canada filed its Rejoinder on December 8, 2015.
 The hearing on jurisdiction and the merits took place from May 30 to June 8, 2016.
 Parties filed post-hearing submissions, including on costs between July 25 and August 22, 2016.

 Factual overview and nature of the claim

-Eli Lilly alleges that it held, directly and indirectly, Canadian patents with respect to several pharmaceutical compounds.
-It further alleges that the interpretation of the term “useful” in Canada’s Patent Act by the Canadian courts, including the Supreme Court of Canada, between 2002 and 2008, violates Canada’s obligations under NAFTA.
-In particular, Eli Lilly alleges that the interpretation given to this term by the Canadian courts violates Canada’s obligations under NAFTA Article 1105 (Minimum Standard of Treatment) on the basis that it is arbitrary and discriminatory.
-Eli Lilly also alleges that this interpretation and the application of it to Eli Lilly with respect to its patents concerning atomoxetine and olanzapine violates Canada’s obligations under Article 1110.
+Eli Lilly alleged that it held, directly and indirectly, Canadian patents with respect to several pharmaceutical compounds.
+It further alleged that the interpretation of the term “useful” in Canada’s Patent Act by the Canadian courts, including the Supreme Court of Canada, between 2002 and 2008, violates Canada’s obligations under NAFTA.
+In particular, Eli Lilly alleged that the interpretation given to this term by the Canadian courts violates Canada’s obligations under NAFTA Article 1105 (Minimum Standard of Treatment) on the basis that it is arbitrary and discriminatory.
+Eli Lilly also alleged that this interpretation and the application of it to Eli Lilly with respect to its patents concerning atomoxetine and olanzapine violates Canada’s obligations under Article 1110.
 It bases its claim of a violation of Article 1110 on the allegation that this interpretation violates Canada’s obligations under Chapter Seventeen of NAFTA and the Patent Cooperation Treaty.